EME 810

 • Scan through Section 3: "Emerging State Policies to Support Community Shared Solar" and Section 7: "Resources"

 We are cutting into new territory that is expanding faster than our peers can document it!
-Community Solar is the hottest thing since the Power Purchase Agreement.
-So, let's take a closer look at something that may become a key feature of sustainable communities in our future.
+Community Solar is still an emerging model, not universally adopted or permitted.
+Let's take a closer look at something that may become a key feature of sustainable communities in our future.

 Models of Community Solar